RianaMalhotra/TelMe/README.md

 ## Usage
-- Open the Web Interface: Enter your city, days since joining, total plan changes, and current plan selections.
+- Open the Web Interface: Enter your city, days since joining, and total plan changes.
 - Submit the Form: The app assigns you to a cluster and recommends the ideal plan based on your input.
 - View Recommendation: See the recommended plan displayed in the web interface.